-There are different target HbA1c levels for people at risk of developing Type 2 diabetes.
-If you’ve been told you’re at risk, your target level should be 42 to 47mmol/mol (6 to 6.4%).
-We have lots more information for you if you’re at risk and how you can take action to reduce it.
+There are different target HbA1c levels for people at risk of developing type 2 diabetes.
+If you’ve been told you’re at risk, your target level should be below 42mmol/mol (6%).
+We have lots more information for you if you’re at risk of type 2.

 If you’re more used to the percentage system, use our converter tool below to find out your level in millimoles.

 Convert HbA1c % to mmol/mol and vice versa